sockets and Power Plugs in Turkey: A Traveler’s Essential Guide

 When using electrical appliances in a foreign country, one critical factor to keep in mind is the country’s standard voltage ratings.

 Turkey operates on a 220V supply voltage and 50Hz.
-This standard is common across many European countries, but it does differ from other regions.
+This standard is common across many European countries, but it does differ from other regions like America for instance.

-The significant difference in voltage may potentially damage your devices, or even worse, can increase the risk of electrical fires.
+The significant voltage difference may potentially damage your devices, or even worse, can increase the risk of electrical fires.

 Please, note that some modern appliances are built to support a range of voltages, from as low as 100V to 240V.
 This feature would often be specified in the appliance’s label or manual.